-As from 4 July 2018, resulting from the Brixworth Investments (UK) Limited acquisition of Coleshill Holdings Limited, ultimate control of the Cell has been achieved through a layered fund structure leading to the controlling management of Mr Paul Elliott Singer.
+Ultimate control of the Cell has been achieved through a layered fund structure leading to the controlling management of Mr Paul Elliott Singer.
 Mr Singer is a controller as a result of exercising significant influence of Elliott International, I,p. and Elliott Associates L,P. as the investment funds owning Brixworth Investments (UK) Limited.